FrancescoEmmanuel/TruthTeller/README.md

 ### CSS files
 - style1.css and style2.css - stylesheet for all the pages' navigation bar and the index.html, createnewpost.html, all the post pages HTML, findcounselling.html, work.html, chat.html, and doctorprofile.html
-- style2.css - stylesheet for chat.html and doctorprofile.html
+- style3.css - stylesheet for chat.html and doctorprofile.html
-- style3.css - stylesheet for the mobile version of the website
+- mobile.css - stylesheet for the mobile version of the website

+### Others
+- foto - folder for all the images used in the website